robaru/sofamyroom/roomsim_mod/source/README.md

 # Roomsim

 Roomsim is a fast, accurate, and flexible "shoebox" room acoustics simulator that supports both specular and diffuse reflections.
-It supports the AES SOFA file format for storing HRTFs thanks to `libmysofa` library.
+The simulator extends the work released by Schimmel et al. by adding the rendering of Binaural Room Impulse Response, BRIR.
+It supports the AES SOFA file format for storing HRTFs thanks to `libmysofa` library. (aggiungere riferimenti bibliografici e links)

 # Installing Roomsim

-These instructions will get you a copy of the program up and running on your local machine.
+This repository includes the binary files and, if in case of need, the CMake scripts allow a customized compilation.

 ## OS support

-Roomsim binaries are available for Windows, Ubuntu Linux and hopefully MacOS, both 32 and 64 bit.
+Roomsim binaries are available for Windows, Ubuntu Linux and hopefully MacOS, both 32 and 64 bit. (aggiungere versioni os)

 ## Installation on Windows